aantropov/sailor/README.md

 ```

 ## <a name="MemoryManagement"></a> Memory Management
-A explanation of the few different memory management systems in `Sailor`: Memory Allocators, Smart Pointers, and Standard C++ Memory Management.
-The engine is designed to use a number of memory management approaches to achieve the best results in aspect of Memory Management and all memory management related code is located under `/Runtime/Memory` folder.
+Memory Management in `Sailor` encompasses several different systems, including Memory Allocators, Smart Pointers, and Standard C++ Memory Management.
+The engine is purposefully designed to leverage these varied memory management strategies to optimize both performance and efficiency.
+All related code for memory management is conveniently located in the '/Runtime/Memory' folder.

 ### <a name="MemoryAllocators"></a> Memory Allocators
-There are different types of allocators persist in the engine, and all of them are designed to solve different problems.
+The `Sailor` engine incorporates a diverse range of memory allocators designed to address specific requirements and optimize memory usage.
+These allocators play a crucial role in enhancing performance and efficiency within the engine.

+#### <a name="GlobalAllocators"></a> Global Allocators
-Global allocators contain static 'allocate/free' functions together with non static 'Allocate/Free' methods to allow engine developers use different allocation strategies, including the inline allocators.
+The engine includes global allocators that offer both static and non-static allocation methods, enabling developers to leverage different allocation strategies, including inline allocators.
+The following global allocators are available:

-- `MallocAllocator` - that is a global allocator that contains contract for the usage of malloc/free from standart library.
+- `MallocAllocator`: This global allocator provides a contract for utilizing the malloc and free functions from the standard library.
+It offers a familiar interface for memory management and allocation.
-- `LockFreeHeapAllocator` - that is a thread-safe global allocator based on `HeapAllocator` (by design we have an instance of HeapAllocator per thread).

-The main CPU allocator is
-- `HeapAllocator` - that is an allocator inspired by `id Tech 4` engine.
-The allocator uses different allocation strategies for different sizes of allocations: pools for small, intrusive lists for medium and 'malloc/free' for huge.
+- `LockFreeHeapAllocator`: As a thread-safe global allocator, the `LockFreeHeapAllocator` is based on the `HeapAllocator` design, with each thread having its own dedicated instance.
+This ensures efficient and secure memory allocation in a multi-threaded environment.

+#### <a name="HeapAllocator"></a> Heap Allocator
+`HeapAllocator` in `Sailor` draws inspiration from the `id Tech 4` engine.
+It utilizes distinct allocation strategies based on the size of the allocations.
+This allocator employs the following strategies:

+- Pools: For small-sized allocations, `HeapAllocator` employs pool-based allocation, which efficiently manages memory for these allocations.
+- Intrusive Lists: Medium-sized allocations utilize intrusive lists, enabling optimized memory usage for this category of allocations.
+- `malloc`/`free`: Large-sized allocations are handled using the standard malloc and free functions from the `C++` standard library.

+#### <a name="PointerAgnosticAllocators"></a> Pointer Agnostic Allocators
-The pointer agnostic allocators are slow but used to handle any kind of memory, especially GPU memory management is based on them:
+The engine also includes pointer agnostic allocators that are primarily used for handling various types of memory, particularly for GPU memory management.
+These allocators are slower in performance but offer versatility in managing different memory types.
+The pointer agnostic allocators in `Sailor` include:

-- `TBlockAllocator` - Uses block allocation strategy.
-Designed as universal allocator for GPU memory management.
-Economic but slow.
+- `TBlockAllocator`: This allocator employs a block allocation strategy and serves as a universal allocator for GPU memory management.
+While it may have lower performance characteristics, it offers an economical solution for managing GPU memory.
-- `TPoolAllocator` - Uses pooling as main allocation strategy.
-Faster than `TBlockAllocator` but have more memory consumption.
-Could be used for GPU texture memory management.
+- `TPoolAllocator`: Using pooling as its main allocation strategy, the `TPoolAllocator` outperforms the `TBlockAllocator` in terms of speed.
+It is well-suited for GPU texture memory management, albeit with a slightly higher memory footprint.
-- `TMultiPoolAllocator` - Uses multi pools per allocation size.
-Faster than `TPoolAllocator`, but have much more memory consumption.
+- `TMultiPoolAllocator`: The `TMultiPoolAllocator` takes pooling to the next level by utilizing multiple pools per allocation size.
+This results in improved performance compared to the `TPoolAllocator`, although it does come with increased memory consumption.

-The pointer agnostic allocators are based on `TMemoryPtr<T>` and `TManagedMemory<T>` which provides the contract for memory operations such as 'shift', 'offset' pointers and others.
+These pointer agnostic allocators leverage `TMemoryPtr<T>` and `TManagedMemory<T>` to provide a standardized interface for various memory operations, including pointer shifting and offset calculations.

+#### <a name="ObjectAllocator"></a> Object Allocator
-- `ObjectAllocator` - That is a main 'game-thread' allocator which is used for tracking of game objects and asset instances.
-All high level entities such as `Components`, `GameObjects`, `Textures`, `Models`, and others must be created with the instance of the `ObjectAllocator`.
-The allocator is thread safe.
+The `ObjectAllocator` serves as the primary allocator for game objects and asset instances within the 'game-thread'.
+It offers thread-safe tracking and management of these entities.
+All high-level entities, such as components, game objects, textures, and models, must be created using an instance of the `ObjectAllocator`.
+The allocation of objects within the ObjectAllocator is organized based on scopes, following a similar approach used in the `BitSquid`/`Stingray` engines.
+This strategy allows for efficient memory control, reducing fragmentation and optimizing cache utilization.

-The core idea is to have many `ObjectAllocators` which store the objects by its scopes: `AssetImporters` stores all `Assets` by its types in the same memory, `World` also has the main `ObjectAllocator` which stores all world's game objects and its data together, etc. in similar way how is it organized in `BitSquid`/`Stingray`.
-That allows better control the memory and decrease the fragmentation.
-Also splitting the objects by its scopes better hits the cache.
+The careful selection and implementation of these memory allocators in Sailor contribute to its overall performance, efficiency, and scalability.

 ### <a name="SmartPointers"></a> Smart Pointers
 `Sailor` has a custom implementation of C++11 smart pointers designed to ease the burden of memory allocation and tracking.